diegomrsantos/website/content/en/docs/concepts/storage/volumes.md

 * the nodes on which Pods are running must be AWS EC2 instances
 * those instances need to be in the same region and availability-zone as the EBS volume
-* EBS only supports a single EC2 instance mounting a volume
+* there is a [limit](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volumes-multi.html) to the number of EC2 instances that can be attached to an EBS volume

 #### Creating an EBS volume